The First Christmas: The Story of the First Christmas Snow: Plot

 On Christmas Eve, Lucas realizes that he won't be able to take his sheep and Waggles to the orphanage with him after Christmas.
 He tells Waggles that he has decided to give them to Sister Theresa as a Christmas present.
 At the same time, three mischievous boys who are in the pageant with him have been eavesdropping on him and decide to lock the sheep in a shed as a prank.
 Shortly afterward, though, they get out and run into the wolf-ridden forest nearby, and Lucas sets out to find them.
 The boys admit to Sister Theresa what they have done before following Lucas into the forest to help him.
 When they arrive, he has found all of them except Woolly, who has fallen into a deep hole.
 Lucas and the boys work together to save him, and just in time for the pageant.

 At the pageant, after the children sing their song, "The First White Christmas", it begins to snow.
-Louisa excitedly explains this to Lucas, who is so happy that he cries.
+Louisa excitedly explains this to Lucas, who is so happy that he weeps.
 Miraculously, Sister Theresa explains, these tears restored his sight, "not just for the moment, but for good".

 After the pageant, a small party is held, where Lucas gives Sister Theresa his sheep and Waggles.
-She is flattered but explains to him that she wouldn't be fit to care for them and invites him to permanently stay at the abbey to watch over them instead of going to the orphanage and so Sister Theresa can raise him herself as if he was her own son.
+She is flattered but explains to him that she wouldn't be fit to care for them and invites him to stay and live with her at the abbey to watch over them instead of going to the orphanage.
 Even Father Thomas agrees, saying, "I do feel that the best place for a boy with no parents is with people who love him."
 Lucas is thrilled and remarks that this Christmas has been the "first real, happy Christmas of [his] life".